 Pastoral Development & Western U.S. Church Multiplication

 Tom Bennardo is a native of Brooklyn, New York who has lived on both coasts and various places in-between.
 In 35 years of ministry he has served as a staff pastor, youth pastor, church planter, and senior pastor.
-Tom holds a B.A. and M.Div. from Grace College & Theological Seminary in Winona Lake, Indiana, and a Doctorate in Church Leadership and Ecclesiology from Trinity Evangelical Divinity School in Deerfield, Illinois.
+Tom holds a B.A. and M.Div. from Grace College & Theological Seminary in Winona Lake, Indiana, and a doctorate from Trinity Evangelical Divinity School in Deerfield, Illinois.
 After more than 21 years as founder and lead pastor of Life Community Church, an FEC church in Hilliard, Ohio, Tom joined the staff of FEC in 2017 as Director of Pastoral Development & Western U.S. Church Multiplication.
 Now residing on the west coast, his role is multi-faceted: expanding FEC’s presence west of the Rocky Mountains, providing pastoral support, and equipping young leaders in their theological development.
-Tom and his wife Marcia have been married 32 years, and have two daughters.
+Tom and his wife Marcia have two daughters.